hendkai/paperless_sort_low_quality_ollama/README.md

 # Name of the AI model to use
 # Available models can be listed using 'ollama list'
 MODEL_NAME=llama2

+# Name of the second AI model to use
+# Available models can be listed using 'ollama list'
+SECOND_MODEL_NAME=mistral

 # Tag ID for low quality documents in Paperless-ngx
 # Find the ID in Paperless interface under Tags